dvdzkwsk/react-redux-starter-kit/README.md

 -------

 ### Configuration
 The webpack compiler configuration is located in `~/build/webpack`.
-Here you'll find configurations for each environment; `development`, `production`, and `development_hot` exist out of the box.
-These configurations are selected based on your current `NODE_ENV`, with the exception of `development_hot` which will _always_ be used during live development.
+Here you'll find configurations for each environment; `development` and `production` exist out of the box.

 **Note**: There has been a conscious decision to keep development-specific configuration (such as hot-reloading) out of `.babelrc`.
 By doing this, it's possible to create cleaner development builds (such as for teams that have a `dev` -> `stage` -> `production` workflow) that don't, for example, constantly poll for HMR updates.

 So why not just disable HMR?
 Well, as a further explanation, enabling `react-transform-hmr` in `.babelrc` but building the project without HMR enabled (think of running tests with `NODE_ENV=development` but without a dev server) causes errors to be thrown, so this decision also alleviates that issue.

 ### Vendor Bundle
-You can redefine which packages to treat as vendor dependencies by editing `compiler_vendor` in `~/config/index.js`.
+You can redefine which packages to bundle separately by modifying `compiler_vendor` in `~/config/_base.js`.
 These default to:

 ```js
 [